-- 1. Turn off the computer and any component you are going to attach to it that may have its own power switch. - 2.
-Attach cords (such as a monitor cord) to the computer. - 3.
-Attach signal cables (such as a telephone cord) to properly grounded outlets. - 4.
-Attach power cables to properly grounded electrical outlets. - 5.
-Turn on the computer and any attached components that may have their own power switch.
+- 1. Turn off the computer and any external devices (such as a monitor or printer) that have their own power switches. - 2.
+Attach a signal cable to each external device (such as a monitor or printer), and then connect the other end of the signal cable to the computer. - Attach communication cables (such as modem cables or network cables) to the computer.
+Then, attach the other ends of the cables to properly wired communication outlets. - 4.
+Attach the power cords to the computer and any external devices (such as a monitor or printer), and then connect the other ends of the power cords to properly grounded electrical outlets. - 5.
+Turn on the computer and any attached devices that have their own power switches.